GFM at URBANA 18

 Faculty are invited to participate in faculty programming designed to help as faculty lead and guide students in recognizing the ways God's mission for them fits into their areas of study.
 God's word says to go and make disciples in all the nations.
 Next time you are at the student union, the cafeteria, even your department meetings or your own classroom, take a look around.
 International students have brought the world to you!
 As a faculty member, your faithful witness can go where you may never set foot.
 We encourage you to join us at Urbana to look at an integration of faith and work as you live out your calling on campus.

 FACULTY DAY: SATURDAY, DEC.
 29

 On December 29, Graduate and Faculty Ministries will host a focused day for faculty connection, including a special faculty lunch and Dr. John Inazu, Professor of Law and Religion at Washington University will be speaking as the evening plenary.
 Please stop by the Emerging Scholars, Graduate Student & Faculty Lounge open from 1 – 5 PM at the Drury Inn & Suites Convention Center across from the America’s Center for more information on the lunch and other events and seminars of interest to faculty.
-In order to make your reservation for the faculty lunch to be held on December 29, you will need to stop by the lounge no later than December 28.

 "I love partnering at Urbana with other faculty and staff to encourage participants to see an academic career as a potential calling from God.”